 - Choose cardboard and paper packaging over plastic containers and bags.
 Less than 14 percent of plastic packaging– the fastest-growing type of packaging–gets recycled.

-- Kick the disposable straw habit.
-Plastic straws are not recyclable..
-If you must use a straw, try a reusable one made of stainless steel or bamboo.
+- Kick the disposable straw habit, especially plastic ones.
+If you must use a straw, try a reusable one made of stainless steel, silicone or bamboo.

 - When you can’t reduce, remember to recycle plastic bottles and containers!
 Check out these tips for recycling take-out waste